Summer starts increase of teen driver car accidents

 According to the National Highway Traffic Safety Administration (NHTSA), car crashes are the leading cause of death for American teenagers.
 In the months of June through August, an average of 422 teens die in traffic crashes each month, the NHTSA says.
 That’s compared to an average of 363 teens killed in car crashes during non-summer months.

-The Pennsylvania Department of Transportation (PennDOT) said in a May 22 statement that younger drivers’ lack of experience can greatly increase the risk of a crash if they are distracted while driving.
+The Pennsylvania (PennDOT) said in a May 22 statement that younger drivers’ lack of experience can greatly increase the risk of a crash if they are distracted while driving.
 Over the past five years in Pennsylvania, distracted driving led to nearly 4,000 crashes involving 16- and 17-year-old drivers and resulted in 18 deaths, PennDOT says.

 Distracted driving is any action that draws attention away from the safe operation of a vehicle.